utdata/icj-cli-tools/MovingAround.md

 `$ mkdir testy/mydirectory`

-Now you can do an `ls` on testy to see what you made inside of it.
+Now you can do an `ls` on testy to see what you made inside of `testy`.

 `$ ls testy`